Can They Compete? Cost Competitiveness of Non-Light-Water Reactors for Heat and Power Supply in a Decarbonized European Energy System: Methodology

 From the analysis of use cases and available technologies (see Sections \ref{use_cases} and \ref{availability}) and the available cost data presented in Section \ref{method_literature} below, we derive the necessary input parameters for a total of four different reactor technologies to be implemented into the model.
 These are high-capacity (advanced) light-water reactors (LWR), low-capacity light-water reactors (SMR), sodium-cooled fast reactors (SFR), and high-temperature gas-cooled reactors (HTR).
-Each technology is assumed to be able to supply a particular form of heat in addition to electricity, see Table \ref{tab:techonologies}.
+Each technology is assumed to be able to supply a particular form of heat in addition to electricity, see Table \ref{tab:input_data}.

 Nuclear power is sometimes portrayed as a dispatchable technology that could bring benefits to an energy system characterized by a high penetration from renewables \cite{jenkins_benefits_2018, lynch_nuclear_2022, aunedi_system-driven_2023}.
 Further assumptions relate to individual reactor technologies' abilities to switch operational modes.
 We assume that reactors can flexibly switch from electricity to heat provision and vice versa without any downtime or incurred cost.
-Providing heat increases thermal efficiency levels by an average of 20\%.
-Additionally, the reactors in the model operate without ramp-up time at a universal 90\% capacity factor.
+We allow all plants apart from high-capacity LWRs to operate in three distinct modes that influence the thermal efficiency of the reactors.
+A full heat mode increases thermal efficiency by an average of 26\% compared to the mode with the highest output of electricity.
+A medium mode increases thermal efficiencies by 16\%.
+LWRs may operate only on the medium and low heat modes.
+The reactors in the model operate without ramp-up time at a universal 90\% capacity factor independent of the chosen mode.